HaoranLv/Shelf-product-identification/README.md

 ## Usage

-Move the unzipped customer folder to "./"
+Replace the unzipped customer folder to "./"

 Set $PYTHONPATH to the repository root